Mark Carlson (ice hockey)

 Mark Carlson (born February 5, 1969) is the Cedar Rapids RoughRiders President, Head Coach and General Manager.
 In 2016, he became the second United States Hockey League (USHL) coach to reach 1,000 games.

 Early life and education

 Carlson was born in the Lawrenceville section of Lawrence Township, Mercer County, New Jersey.

 Carlson attended the University of Massachusetts-Lowell from 1990 until 1993.
 He played for the UMass Lowell River Hawks men's ice hockey.
-Carlson recorded his first collegiate goal on February 1, 1992, against the Chiefs.
+Carlson recorded his first collegiate goal on February 1, 1992, against the Wildcats.

 Coaching career

 College

 After graduating with a B.S. in Business Administration and Marketing, he assumed the role of assistant coach for the 1995–96 season.
 After his first stint with the UMass River Hawks helped lead them to the 1996 NCAA tournament, Carlson became an assistant coach and recruiting coordinator at Northeastern University.
 In 1999, Carlson was offered a job at Colorado College, but committed to continue working alongside Bruce Crowder at UMass-Lowell.